 Also, you can enable the Solution-wide analysis that will detect all errors in your entire solution and extend the list of code inspections in the current file (for example it will find unused public members).

 If needed, you can use code annotations to customize the way JetBrains Rider inspects your code.

 Quick-fixes for code issues

 JetBrains Rider helps you resolve most of the discovered code issues automatically.
 All you need is to press Alt+Enter when the caret is on a code issue highlighted in the editor and check the suggested quick-fixes.

 JetBrains Rider also provides features that do not detect code issues automatically, but rather allow you to find potential problems yourself by deeper investigation of the code.
 For instance, you can study call chains and find origin and destinations of a specific value.
-For more information on these features, see the Code Exploration section.
+For more information about these features, refer to the Code exploration section.

 You can use the following shortcuts for code analysis features:

-For the full list of Rider keyboard shortcuts, see Keyboard Shortcuts Reference.
+For the full list of JetBrains Rider keyboard shortcuts, refer to Keyboard shortcuts in predefined keymaps.